 It can be a daunting task, running multiple tests of different copy for your newsletter signup.
 While it’s tempting to rely on best practices or whatever’s working for your competition, it’s important to never pass on any opportunity you have to optimize your user experience.
 A simple A/B test of a couple different lines of copy can make a world of difference.

-If you’re looking for better results from your website but don’t know where to start, check out our free Stuck Score™ to rate your site’s performance in seven key areas.
+If you’re looking for better results from your website but don’t know where to start, check out our free landing page assessment to rate your site’s performance.